 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)

 Carry a map on this ride, and I recommend a compass.
 You have three turns to negotiate, and all are apparent but totally unsigned.
 Park where E. Lolo Pass Road crosses the Sandy River and head up ELPR through classic Oregon vacation cabin country.
 Go R on Muddy Fork Rd. at 3.3 miles (turn #1).
-When you see Muddy Fork Rd. turn R to cross the creek, take the unsigned one-lane road L (almost continuing straight on, but we’ll call it turn #2).
+When Muddy Fork Rd. turns R to cross the creek, don’t make the turn—take the unsigned one-lane road L (almost continuing straight on, but we’ll call it turn #2).
 That’s FR 1828.
 It has no other name.

 FR 1828 immediately begins to climb, and will climb vigorously—some might say dauntingly—for the next 4 miles.
 Overall vert for the ride is 3860 ft, and most of it is in these four miles.
 Oregon has few really steep pitches, and this is one of them.
 But you won’t mind, because you’ll be gawking at the scenery and marveling at the solitude.
 The road is so narrow and primitive you’ll worry it will turn to dirt at any moment.
 The canopy is unequaled, and the privacy is near-absolute, since there is no earthly reason why a car would be on this road.
 This is truly a magical place.